It was 2002 and I found myself unexpectedly as a single mom.

 Despite those powerful name reminders, I gave up on God for many months because of the pain and betrayal I felt.
 I yelled at God, shook my fist at the sky, and questioned everything I had ever believed.

 My parents divorced when I was five and I resented then a long time for it.
 The one thing I said, from a very early age, is that I would never get a divorce.

 But, it happened.

 I realized later that this excruciating process was necessary because when I questioned my faith, I realized I’d never actually had a personal relationship with Christ.
-I had coasted through church life out of routine and duty, with head knowledge, but no heart knowledge.
+I had coasted through church life out of routine and duty – a cultural Christian.

 - Proverbs 35:4 – Take away the dross from the silver, and there comes out a vessel for the silversmith.

 - Proverbs 17:3 – The refining pot is for silver and the furnace for gold, But the LORD tests hearts.

 In this you greatly rejoice, even though now for a little while, if necessary, you have been distressed by various trials, so that the proof of your faith, being more precious than gold which is perishable, even though tested by fire, may be found to result in praise and glory and honor at the revelation of Jesus Christ; and though you have not seen Him, you love Him, and though you do not see Him now, but believe in Him, you greatly rejoice with joy inexpressible and full of glory (1 Peter 1:4-6).